ruslanmv/ruslanmv.github.io/_posts/2021-08-07-NLP-with-Pycaret-and-Power-BI.md

 Starting from the first version, PyCaret's NLP module only supports the English language and provides several popular implementations of theme models from latent Dirichlet assignment to non-negative matrix factorization.

-It has more than 5 out-of-the-box algorithms and more than 10 graphics to analyze text.
 PyCaret's NLP module also implements a unique `tune_model ()` function that allows you to tune the hyperparameters of a topic model to optimize the supervised learning objective,  such as AUC for classification or R2 for regression.

 In machine learning and natural language processing, a topic model is a type of statistical model for discovering the abstract "topics" that occur in a collection of documents.

 Theme modeling is a frequently used text extraction tool for discovering hidden semantic structures in a body of text.

-Creating a theme model in PyCaret is simple and similar to how you would have created a model in pycaret supervised modules.

 A theme model is created using the `create_model ()` function which takes a required parameter, that is, the model name as a string.
 This function returns a trained model object.